mysql/mysql-utilities/doc/man/mysqldiff.rst

 For difference type SQL, you can also see the reverse transformation by specifying the :option:`--show-reverse` option.

-The utility stops on the first occurance of either missing objects or when an object does not match.
-The user can override this behavior by specifying the :option:`--force` option will will attempt to compare all objects listed as arguments.
+The utility stops on the first occurrence of missing objects or when an object does not match.
+To override this behavior, specify the :option:`--force` option, which causes the utility to attempt to compare all objects listed as arguments.

 You must provide connection parameters (user, host, password, and so forth), for an account that has the appropriate privileges to